Carnagion/dissertation/proposal/proposal.typ

 An outline of this plan is depicted in the following Gantt chart:

 / A: Write the project proposal
-/ B: Research previous approaches into runway sequencing and de-icing / C: Implement a branch-and-bound algorithm
+/ B: Research prior approaches into runway sequencing and de-icing / C: Implement a branch-and-bound algorithm
 / D: Develop the visualisation tool
 / E: Evaluate the performance of the algorithm and run simulations